What makes a micro servo to become the best DLG servo?

 In addition, you can configure the servo neutral position, rotation direction, angles, overload protection, and other settings with an AGF-SPV3 USB programming card.

-So, great little servo, that is worth each penny paid for it.
+So, this is a great little servo, that is worth each penny paid for it.

 KST X08 V5.0 [Digital]